RUC-Shende/BotAlgorithms/README.md

-# Bot Algorithms forEvacuating Mobile Agents from an Area
+# Algorithms for Evacuating Mobile Agents from an Area

 Algorithms for mobile agents in a specific area to search for an exit along a perimeter and evacuate, based on wireless and non-wireless communication models.